Luxury Holidays in Japan

 If you really want to get away from it all in Japan, then why not visit the smallest, and least visited, of the five main islands, Shikoku.
 Here you can take on the 88-temple pilgrimage if time permits.

-Finally, if you are craving a bit of sun and sea on your Japan holidays, visit Okinawa, where you will discover palm trees, white sand and turquoise seas that will make you feel as if you have left Japan.
+Finally, if you are craving a bit of sun and sea on your Japanese holiday, leave the city behind and visit Okinawa, where you will discover palm trees, white sand and turquoise seas.

 Wherever you go in Japan you will be astonished by the quality of the food.
-Japan is an absolute foodies delight.
-Make sure you have a traditional meal and a tea at least once on your trip, for in Japan service and presentation is an essential part of the food culture.
+Japan is an absolute foodies delight and the service and presentation is an essential part of the food culture in Japan.